The Sweet Dangers Of Sugar

 Food labels: the many names of sugar

 The majority of prepared foods, including breads, cereals, canned and frozen foods, snacks, desserts, drinks, etc., must have food labels.
 A policy like this ensures that consumers are well informed about the ingredients in the products they buy.
 Making healthier food choices can be easier if we understand what all the food products contain.
-However, the food industry and food manufacturers go out of their way to hide ingredients such as sugar under many different names on the labels of their products.
+However, the food industry and food manufacturers deliberately conceal ingredients such as sugar under various names on their product labels.
 Some of the most common names for sugar are dextrose, corn syrup, fructose, glucose, sucrose, saccharose, maltitol, and maltodextrin.
 The book "Sugar Has 56 Names,"[25] authored by Dr. Robert Lustig, an expert in the field of sugar and its effects on human health, lists the alternative names for sugar that the food industry uses on the labels of their products.
 However, as the author says himself, since the time of publication, this list has grown longer, and at this moment, there are over 260 terms that describe added sugar, as listed by the Hypoglycemia Support Foundation[34].

 Because added sugar can be hidden under different names, it is also a good idea to always check the nutrition facts of the product we want to buy.
 It will inform us about the total and added sugar content.
 The total amount of sugar includes both added and naturally occurring sugars, which will help us determine how much extra sweetness was added to the product of our choice.